kaidez/kaidez.com/_posts/2015-05-26-write-code.md

 But some satisfying events during the first two weeks at [my new job](/revlon/ "Read about kaidez leaving Revlon") have forced me to publish it now in the hopes it will help other web devs, especially beginning ones.
 The things discussed here have helped me grow as a developer in more ways then I can count.

 Both [Christian Heilmann](http://christianheilmann.com/2013/05/10/justcode/ "Read '#JUSTCODE' by Christian Heilmann") and [John Resig](http://ejohn.org/blog/write-code-every-day/ "Read 'Write Code Every Day' by John Resig") have discussed these things before, probably more elegantly than I'm about to discuss them.
-But the sentiment has to transcend to all developers, so one more blog post about it won't hurt.
+But these things must transcend to all developers, so one more blog post about them won't hurt.

 Simply put: write code every day.